10 Common Wedding Photography Styles For You To Choose From

 If you love the spontaneity and relaxed look of candid photography, but don’t feel comfortable going into the day without direction, then lifestyle photography could be the perfect fit for your wedding day.

-#7: Editorial
+#7: EDITORIAL

 However, this style is more focused on the subject of the photos, rather than the elements surrounding the subject.